 International egg freezing is when patients travel to another country to undergo the egg freezing procedure.
 The process involves several steps:

-• First, the patient will research and select a reputable clinic in their desired country.
-Once a clinic is selected, the patient will schedule a virtual initial consultation to discuss their medical history and determine their eligibility for the procedure.
+- Research and consultation: Research and select a reputable clinic in your desired country.
+Many will allow you to have a virtual initial consultation to discuss their medical history and determine their eligibility for the procedure.

 International egg freezing requires careful planning and research to ensure quality care and a successful outcome.